Two Seconds: Cultural references

 "Owl dining car".
 Bud, when chatting up two girls in the street: "Got anything special on tonight?"
 Girl: "Yeah, we were just about to get a bite to eat at the Astor."
 Bud: "You got the Astor mixed up with the owl dining car aintcha?"
 Girl: "The owl aint so bad at that".
-What were termed "owl wagons" from 1888, became furnished, fixed, "night owl" branded diners; converted streetcars which proliferated in New York City when drinking alcohol was prohibited by the Volstead Act from 1920-1933.
-The "streetcar" styling of a diner today reflects its first form.
+What were termed "owl wagons" from 1888, became furnished, fixed, "night owl" branded diners; converted streetcars which proliferated in New York City when drinking alcohol was prohibited by the Volstead Act from 1920 to 1933.
+The "streetcar" styling of diners today echoes their first form.

 A speakeasy, also called a blind pig or blind tiger, in the film as a "speak", is an establishment that illegally sells alcoholic beverages.
 Such establishments came into prominence in the United States during the Prohibition era of 1920 to 1933.
 During that time, the sale, manufacture, and transportation (bootlegging) of alcoholic beverages was illegal throughout the United States.